mshafer/stock-portfolio-ios/README.md

 # Portfolio for iOS

-An iOS application for quickly viewing the value of all of your shares.
-Written in Swift.
+An iOS (Swift) application for quickly viewing the value of all of your shares.

 ## How to install